How to Partition SD card on Windows and Mac | Expert Guide

 Step 11: Click on Finish – This will finish the partitioning of the SD card on Windows.

-Why can’t I Partition SD card?
+Why Can’t I Partition SD card?

 In case you are unable to format an SD card or partition an SD card, then this could be due to severe SD card corruption.
-During such times, it is always recommended to recover photos from the SD card first and then fix cannot partition of SD card error.
+During such times, it is always recommended to recover photos from the SD card first and then fix cannot partition of the SD card error.

 1. Try partitioning different SD cards.